COVID-19 pandemic in Ivory Coast: 2020

 On 11 March, Ivory Coast recorded its first case of COVID-19 with an Ivorian returning from Italy.
 The patient was being treated at the Treichville University Hospital in Abidjan and recovered five days later.
 Several people who were in contact with the infected person have been identified and are subject to a "follow-up", as according to the Minister of Health.
 The public has been assured to "keep calm" and "respect preventive measures being enforced".
 A free emergency number has been set up in the Ivory Coast (143 or 101) to alert people of suspected cases.
-Several border controls have also been set up to try and limit the spread.
+Several border controls have also been set up to try to limit the spread.

 On 12 March, the individual who tested positive the day before also infected his wife.
 As a result, the total number of cases rose to 2.

 On 27 March, 5 new cases were confirmed bringing the total over the 100 benchmark with a total of 101 cases along with 2 patients recovering thus bringing the total of recovered to 3.
 A 58-year-old female patient with diabetes, in a coma since 25 March, became the first fatality.

-On 23 April, the total number of confirmed cases crossed 1000, rising to 1004, up by 52 from the day before, while the number of recovered patients rose to 359.
+On 23 April, the total number of confirmed cases crossed 1000, rising to 1,004, up by 52 from the day before, while the number of recovered patients rose to 359.

-On 3 July, there were 252 new cases and 66 recoveries, bringing the total number of confirmed cases over 10,000 to 10,244 and the total number of recovered patients to 4726.
+On 3 July, there were 252 new cases and 66 recoveries, bringing the total number of confirmed cases over 10,000 to 10,244 and the total number of recovered patients to 4,726.
 The death toll rose to 70.
 On 30 July, the death toll rose to 100.
 The National Security Council decided to extend the state of emergency until the end of August but to allow bars, nightclubs, cinemas and other entertainment venues to restart operations from 31 July 2020 as long as social distancing is maintained.

 Model-based simulations for Côte d'Ivoire point to a 95% confidence interval for the time-varying reproduction number R_{ t} which exceeded 1.0 from November 2020 to January 2021.

-At the end of the year there had been 22490 confirmed cases, 21934 recoveries and 137 deaths.
+At the end of the year there had been 22,490 confirmed cases, 21,934 recoveries and 137 deaths.
 Modelling by WHO's Regional Office for Africa suggests that due to under-reporting, the true number of infections in 2020 was around 6.5 million while the true number of COVID-19 deaths in 2020 was around 925.